proactis-documentation/documentation-source/docs/p2p/sso.md

 pvk2pfx.exe -pvk mycert.pvk -spc mycert.cer  -pi yourPassword -pfx mycert.pfx -po yourPassword
 ```

+You will need to supply the identity provider with the public part of the generated certificate along with the path to the AssertionConsumerService which will be __https://{server}/SystemLogon/AssertionConsumerService__.

+!!! warning

+    In order to use the SAML protocol your P2P website must be accessed using HTTPS not HTTP.

 + With in your website's customer folder create a file called __saml.config__.
 This should be based on the following template.